 Skip the Dining Plan

 The Disney Dining Plan may save you money in the long run, but making the determination requires a little bit of time and advance planning.
-Be sure to review the easiest Dining Plan Calculator to figure out if the cost is worth it for you and your group.
 When doing Disney on a budget, my recommendation is ditch the dining plan!
-Follow my tips below to bring in your snacks, save on drinks, and maximize your food budget with limited in park meals.
+Follow my tips to bring in your snacks, save on drinks, and maximize your food budget with limited in park meals.

 Although you could eat every meal in the parks and/or at the hotels, this will add up very quickly.
 Disney World allows guests to bring food and drinks into the parks so you could ultimately do all day at Disney and not buy any food or drink items.
 See below for my tip regarding bringing your own food.